 This meets our ‘three minute rule’ (as covered in our free Quizmaster e-book) – perfect when people are looking for a quick escape during a commercial break or waiting for the bus.

 Francien has a key advantage – she is not trying to engage a casual audience.
-Instead, the people who she’s targeting are passionate entrepreneurs – committed to exploring any tool that will allow them to develop their companies.
+Instead, she’s targeting passionate entrepreneurs – committed to exploring any tool that will allow them to develop their companies.

 Francien’s Native Branding Test exudes professionalism.
 Embedded on an attractive landing page, Francien also chose to hide the ‘start page’ to display question 1 to all visitors.
 She knows entrepreneurs are busy, busy people.
 The goal?
 Get them clicking (and thinking).

 Now – in terms of length, instead of a handful of questions, Francien is confident that her audience is willing to commit to a longer, more thoughtful experience.